rohan-mistry/booknation/README.md

 ```
 - This creates an admin account for the application
+### Add books in the database
-- Go to "http://localhost:8080/login", enter the admin username and password.
+- Go to "http://localhost:3000/signin" of client application, enter the admin username and password.
 It will be redirected to the admin page.
-- Create a new book and submit
+- Create a new book and submit.
-- Re-run the spring boot application by the command './mvnw clean spring-boot:run'